Another Beautiful California Pacific Sunset Tonight – January 7 2011

 In keeping with a previous post about another Rome monument, this entry will be about the Pantheon.
 Built in the early 2nd century, designed by Hadrian and a temple dedicated to all the gods, the Pantheon is truly one of the great buildings of the world.

-Rome, Italy's Pantheon at midnight under a full moon
+Rome, Italy's Pantheon under a full moon

 The bronze doors you walk through are the originals; nearly 2 000 years old.

-Rome, Italy's Pantheon interior
+Rome Italy's Pantheon interior

 Rome, Italy's Pantheon with Motorcycle

 Easily my favorite place in Rome, the Pantheon remains as beautiful and artful as it was the day it was completed.
-I have more information about the Pantheon in my Ancient Rome Walking Tour Guide.

 The History of Rome: The Colosseum